mredelis/COP3402-Systems-Software-Fall21/README.md

 # University of Central Florida
 ## COP3402: Systems Software, Fall 2021
-### Author: Edelis Molina Rios

 **Compiler Programming Project**

-In COP3402, it was required to implement a virtual machine and developing a small compiler that generates code for the virtual machine.
+In COP3402, it was required to implement a virtual machine and develop a small compiler that generates code for the virtual machine.
 The project is divided into 4 steps.

 1. HW1: Implement a virtual machine
 2. HW2: Implement a scanner (lexical analizer)